Special Educational Needs and Disabilities

 At Astmoor Primary School, all teachers in their planning, teaching and assessment, take account of a wide variety of abilities, aptitudes and interests.
 The majority of children will learn and progress well.
 Those children whose overall attainment and achievement in specific subjects fall significantly outside the expected level may have Special Educational Needs (SEN).
 There may also be children with specific disabilities who may need additional support.

-All SEND provision is overseen and managed by the SEND Leader, Rianne Newitt, who is also the Assistant Headteacher.
-She is supported by the Deputy Headteacher, Suzanne Armstrong, who has overall responsibility for assessment in school and therefore monitors the progress.
+All SEND provision is overseen and managed by the SEND Leader.
+For 2020/2021 academic year, Mrs Aldridge, Headteacher, will be carrying out this role.
+The progress of all children, including those with SEND is monitored by our Deputy Headteacher, Suzanne Armstrong.
 Together, they monitor, review and evaluate all SEND provision on a regular basis throughout the year.
 They set high expectations for all pupils and staff.

 Full details of the SEND provision we are able to offer can be found in here http://localoffer.haltonchildrenstrust.co.uk/